mongock/mongock-examples/community/mongoDB/standalone-springdata/README.md

 - MongoDB with ReplicaSet(You can easily setup a MongoDB replicaset with this [repository](https://github.com/mongock/mongodb-replset-deployment-docker))

 ## Scope
-- How to use Mongock standalone with  MongoDB driver library `mongodb-driver-sync`
+- How to use Mongock standalone with  MongoDB springdata
 - How to inject a custom dependency into the changeUnit.
 In this case  a secondary database(we have used  MongoDB, but could be any database or remote system) to retrieve data(shouldn't be used as migration-target database)
 - How to use the CLI to run the migration